 - 2 cups salted peanuts (optional)

-1 Heat oven to 225°F. Place popcorn in large roasting pan; set aside.
+1 Pre-heat oven to 225°F. Place already popped popcorn in large roasting pan; set aside.